checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 Here's how private locations work:

-A private location is similar to our existing public locations, but you have control over it.
-A private location can be in your own segregated network,  on-premises or cloud-based.
+A Private Location is similar to our existing public locations, but you have control over it.
+A Private Location can be in your own segregated network,  on-premises or cloud-based.
 You need one or more Checkly Agents installed in that location/network with access to your applications.